-I mean, here’s a guy who knew all about Jesus’ miraculous birth and His childhood.
-John and Jesus were cousins.
+I mean, here’s a guy who knew all about Jesus’ miraculous birth and the events of His childhood.
+After all, John and Jesus were cousins.
 Surely, John’s mother told him how he leaped in her womb the moment she heard Mary’s greeting (Luke 1:41).
-John must have known of his own miraculous birth, and of his father’s prophecy under the inspiration of the Holy Spirit, “And you, child, will be called the prophet of the Most High; for you will go before the Lord to prepare His ways, to give to his people the knowledge of salvation . . . .”
-And when John baptized Jesus in the Jordan, he saw the Holy Spirit descend on Jesus as a dove.
+Surely John also knew of his own miraculous birth, of the angels who visited his father Zacharias, and then visited his aunt Mary.
+John knew of his father’s prophecy under the inspiration of the Holy Spirit, “And you, child, will be called the prophet of the Most High; for you will go before the Lord to prepare His ways, to give to his people the knowledge of salvation . . . .”
+But there’s more.
+When John baptized Jesus in the Jordan, he saw the Holy Spirit descend on Jesus in the form of a dove.

-It doesn’t get any more supernatural than what John experienced with Jesus.
+It doesn’t get any more supernatural than what John experienced in his relationship with Jesus.

-So why did he ask, “Are you the one, or should we keep looking?”
+So why did John ask, “Are you the one, or should we keep looking?”

 I wonder if John might have been at his lowest ebb.
 Stuck in a filthy rat-infested dungeon, confused, depressed, lost and probably feeling forsaken, I don’t doubt he wondered, “If you really are the Messiah, why am I in this place?
 Why don’t you deliver me?”

-I understand his point.
+I can understand his point.
 I’ve been tossed by similar emotional upheavals more than a few times.
-And in those times Satan has often dropped into my mind something like: “Is what you have known all these years really true?
-For if it is, why are you suffering?”
+And in those times Satan has often dropped into my mind something like: “Is what I have known all these years really true?
+For if it is, why am I suffering so?”